DiligentGraphics/github-action/README.md

 # github-action

-Custom actions used by the Diligent Engine CI
+Custom actions used by the [Diligent Engine](https://github.com/DiligentGraphics/DiligentEngine) CI.

 ## checkout